Skip to content

 If you're new to the difference between the two systems, our RGB vs CMYK guide walks through when each one wins and how to convert without surprise.

-Venn diagram showing the CMYK and RGB colour gamuts overlapping, with labels on colours that exist in one gamut but not the other.CMYK vs RGB Colour GamutsCMYK(Subtractive)RGB(Additive)Deep metallicSpot inksRich blacksSharedcoloursNeon greenElectric blueVivid violetColours outside the overlap may shift when converting between models
+Venn diagram showing the CMYK and RGB colour gamuts overlapping, with labels on colours that exist in one gamut but not the other.CMYK vs RGB Colour GamutsCMYK(Subtractive)RGB(Additive)Deep metallicSpot inksRich blacksSharedcoloursNeon greenElectric blueVivid violetColours outside the overlap may shift during conversion

 Colours outside the overlap may shift when converting between models.
 Always verify with a printed proof.